jpfaraco/zwicky/README.md

 ## Important Notes

 - **No Data Persistence**: All data is stored in-memory and will be lost when you refresh the page
+- **Export for Persistence**: Use the Export feature to save your work as JSON files
 - **Session-Based**: This is a single-session tool with no user accounts or data storage
 - **API Costs**: Each attribute generation and idea generation consumes API credits
-- **Error Handling**: The app includes error handling for API failures with retry capability
+- **Error Handling**: The app includes error handling for API failures and invalid imports
+- **Security**: API keys are never exposed to the browser (handled by backend/serverless functions)

 ## Troubleshooting